Detecting Crashes with Fat-Tail Statistics

 #Why DFA is the best non-bubble method

 DFA detects regime shifts in the correlation structure of returns.
 Before a crash, markets transition from noisy mean-reverting behavior to strongly persistent trending.
 This transition is invisible to tail estimators like Hill or kappa, which measure distributional shape.
 DFA measures temporal dependence.
-The detrending step gives DFA an edge over Hurst’s R/S analysis (82% vs 59%) because raw R/S conflates local trends with long-range dependence.
+The detrending step gives DFA an edge over Hurst’s R/S analysis (82% recall vs 59%) because raw R/S conflates local trends with long-range dependence.
 DFA strips out the local trends and measures the residual scaling.

 #Combined detector